Office: 202 Chavis Hall

 - Click here to find a complete description of everything we’ve been doing lately.

 I am interested in Geometric Knot Theory.
 My research uses topological knot invariants to answer questions about the geometry of knots.
 (For example, how much bend or twist does a knot have?)
 I’m also interested in optimization and finding ideal knot shapes.
 (For example, given a piece of rope of fixed diameter, how much length is needed to tie a knot?
 What shape is a tight knot?)
 My research has applications to biology (for example the shape of folded proteins and DNA) and to physics (for example classifying glueballs in particle physics).
+I also work with undergraduate students on research on folded ribbon knots and the mathematics of tie knots.

 Click here for preprints, publications and translations.